FinalsClub/djKarma/README.md

 ### Creating default user
 On your local machine create a KarmaNotes default user and make sure that it has a unique email address.
 The UserProfile.gravatar field is a hash of user.email and is required to be unique.
 This doesn't tell you WHY creating a user will not work, it just wont.

+# Revised deployment to production.

+1. Review settings,

+2. Check out new repo.

+3. install requirements

+	sudo pip install -r requirements.txt
+4. Re-populate the contents of the static

+	./manage.py collectstatic

+5. Update Database schema
+	./manage.py schemamigration notes --auto

+If app HAS NOT!!! been converted to south!!!!!!

+	./manage.py syncdb

+No

+6.